twcook/AxiusMEM/docs/api.rst

 Transactions API
 ===============

-AxiusMEM provides admin-only endpoints for triplestore transactions (begin, commit, rollback) if supported by the backend adapter.
+AxiusMEM™ provides admin-only endpoints for triplestore transactions (begin, commit, rollback) if supported by the backend adapter.

 Endpoints
 ---------